santhosh6328/urlShortner/README.md

 # URL Shortner API

-URL Shortner service that accepts a URL as a body parameter over a REST API and returns the hash parameter
+URL Shortner service to easy to use tool for shortening a long URL

 ### key features